 In 2008 Tian came to Beijing to study with the famous violin teacher Lin Yaoji, continuing at the affiliate primary school of Central Conservatory of Music; there, he received the highest scholarship from Central Conservatory of Music and Hong Kong Brothers Fund.

-In 2011, Tian gave a solo concert in Harbin concert hall, performing 11 solo compositions and the virtuosic Vieuxtemps’s Fourth Violin Concerto, with a review famous music critic, ” …The topic of the city of music, the pride of the city of music, this warm night, due to Tian Yuan’s wonderful string becomes more romantic, more charming.”
+In 2011, Tian gave a solo concert in the Harbin concert hall, performing 11 solo compositions and the virtuosic Vieuxtemps’s Fourth Violin Concerto.
+A critic’s review raved, “ … the pride of the city of music, this warm night, due to Tian Yuan’s wonderful string playing made city more romantic, more charming.”

-The highlight of 2012 was successful performance of the famous violin concerto “Butterfly Lovers” at the Harbin Summer Music Concert.
+The highlight of 2012 was the successful performance of the famous violin concerto “Butterfly Lovers” at the Harbin Summer Music Concert.

-Winner of the Outstanding Performance Award at the Schoenfeld International String Competition in 2014, Tian took part in the Central Conservatory of Music scholarship competition and won third prize (2015), and the following year, won a second prize in Hong Kong Art Festival violin competition.
+Winner of the Outstanding Performance Award at the Schoenfeld International String Competition in 2014, Tian took part in the Central Conservatory of Music scholarship competition and won third prize (2015), and the following year, won a second prize in the Hong Kong Art Festival violin competition.

 In July 2017, Tian was selected to the NYO-China Youth Symphony Orchestra concert in the US Carnegie Hall and a world tour with conductor Ludovic Morlot and pianist Yuja Wang.

 Tian participated in the Karvendel Music Festival in the Mittenwald, Germany, in masterclasses with prof. Viktor Tretyakov, and in SUMMIT Music Festival in New York, performing in festivals’ concerts.
 As a winner of the First Prize of the Young Talent World Festival of Performing and Visual Art 2019, he had a chance to debut with a solo performance at Carnegie Hall.